dapr/docs/daprdocs/content/en/getting-started/quickstarts/jobs-quickstart.md

 }
 ```

-The `job-service` then codes the functions that handle scheduling, getting, deleting, and handling job events.
+The `job-service` then call functions that handle scheduling, getting, deleting, and handling job events.

 ```go
 // Handler that schedules a DroidJob